raymondtay/PBT/README.md

 ### Using ScalaCheck

+[ScalaCheck](http://scalacheck.org) is inspired by [QuickCheck](http://hackage.haskell.org/package/QuickCheck) (Haskell's default property-based testing framework) and many others in various programming languages are inspired by such.

 You define _properties_ instead of tests.
 To define a set of properties for our library under test, we extend `org.scalacheck.Properties` class.
 The `Prop.forAll` method is a common way of creating properties.
 The `forAll`